 The Local Adjustment Factor

 Since 2015, local authorities can vary the basic LPT rate on residential properties in their administrative area.
 The basic rates of LPT are 0.18% and 0.25%.
-These rates can be increased or decreased by up to 15% (both rates must be adjusted by the same amount).
+For 2027 onwards these rates can be increased upwards by +25% or decreased by up to -15%.
 This is referred to as the local adjustment factor.

 The introduction of the local adjustment factor means that residential properties of the same value in different local authority areas may pay different amounts of LPT from 2015 on, depending on whether the local authority has applied a local adjustment factor or not.

-If a local authority passes a resolution to vary the basic LPT rates of 0.18% and 0.25% for 2026, Revenue must have been notified of the local adjustment factor on or before 31st August 2025.
+If a local authority passes a resolution to vary the basic LPT for 2027, the Revenue Commissioners must have been notified of the local adjustment factor on or before 15th October 2026.
 The local authority must also publish a notice of the variation of LPT on its website and in at least one local newspaper.
 Revenue then adjusts the LPT liability for residential properties within the local authority’s administrative area.

-The Local Government Reform Act 2014 as amended and associated regulations permits the members of the Council to vary the rate by a maximum increase or decrease of 15%.
-The Council decided to adjust the LPT rate upwards by 15% for 2025.
+For Budget 2026, the Local Government Reform Act 2014 as amended and associated regulations permits the members of the Council to vary the rate by a maximum increase or decrease of 15%.
+The Council decided to adjust the LPT rate upwards by 15% for 2026.

 Table 1 - LPT Reconciliation